531702902/Hourly-Day-ahead-Probabilistic-Solar-Irradiance-Forecasting-based-on-LSTM-and-Residual-Modeling/README.md

 wx_LSTM_train.py and wx_LSTM_test.py are used to build LSTM residuals.
 RenewResult.py is used to construct Laplacian and Gaussian prediction intervals with different confidence levels.

-LSTMTrainerror.csv and LSTMTesterror.csv are the primary data of the thesis work.Laplace and Gaussian confidence intervals for different confidence levels can be constructed using LSTMTrainerror.csv, LSTMTesterror.csv, and RenewResult.py.
+LSTMTrainerror.csv and LSTMTesterror.csv are the training set and test set error respectively.Laplace and Gaussian confidence intervals for different confidence levels can be constructed using LSTMTrainerror.csv, LSTMTesterror.csv, and RenewResult.py.